LA To Require City Employees To Get Vaccinated Or Take Weekly COVID Test

 The county also reported 2,067 new COVID-19 cases and 15 additional deaths.

-Meanwhile, Long Beach Mayor Robert Garcia Tuesday announced that all city employees will need to be able to show proof of vaccination or undergo weekly COVID-19 testing.MORE NEWS: Woman Killed, Man In Critical Condition After Being Shot Inside Corona Movie Theater
+Meanwhile, Long Beach Mayor Robert Garcia Tuesday announced that all city employees will need to be able to show proof of vaccination or undergo weekly COVID-19 testing.MORE NEWS: 'The Public Needs To Know': High Levels Of E. Coli Bacteria Found In Echo Park Lake

 According to Garcia, 72% of city employees have already been vaccinated, and nearly the same percentage of Long Beach adults have been vaccinated.